-The largest revenue source for the School comes from the State of Florida passed through the School District of Polk County, Florida (98%).
-Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
+The largest revenue source for the School are the state and local funds received through the School District of Polk County, Florida (98% of total revenue in 2018 and in 2017).
+Revenues from these state and local sources are primarily provided through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.